 We provide assistance in raising capital if the founders want to go down that road.
 We are capital efficient or even frugal to a point of fault because we think those are good disciplines of responsible leaders.
 Resources need to be managed effectively and since we form the core advisory role with the founders, we consult, educate, debate and bring capital planning discipline to the founders and companies that we back.

-Dattaca Labs is a General Partner in the fund; we manage the capital that has been trusted to enable founders working on hard problems.
-The fund size is USD 5.000.000 and Dattaca Labs does not take a carry on the returns – as we are active participants in the development of the company, we get equity compensation from the founders.
-We charge a flat 3% management fees to manage the fund.
+We manage the capital that has been trusted to enable founders working on hard problems.
+The fund size is USD 5.000.000 and the General Partners does not take a carry on the returns – as we are active participants in the development of the company, we get equity compensation from the founders if the founders so choose.

 We understand exponential growth and power-law distributions.
-We don’t want the founders to walk alone in that journey.
+We believe in helping founders experience that journey.
 We are founders in our own right; we think founders have the uncanny ability to see the future when many do not and to see value where no one sees value that is a true strength.
 Financial returns are easy to measure; so many investors tend to focus on the actual return numbers.
-We admit that we are sticklers on performance, but our motive and philosophy is not driven by counting the spoils but by helping founders win.
+We admit that we are sticklers on performance, but our motive and philosophy is not driven by counting the spoils but from helping founders win.
 We believe if we make founders win, the returns far outstrip any performance goal that we set for ourselves.
 This understanding comes from investing in founders ourselves.

 Investing in the Power-law or exponentially distributed world is hard.
 Not only is it hard, it restrictive as well, every follow on investment we make should have the capacity to return to us the entire fund .
 We as GPs need to know how to make the investments work while actively helping the founders build their companies.
 We apply the Kelly Criterion rule for capital allocation after the pre-seed investment and follow-on investments.
 The decision making criteria is systematic but the decision to invest in founders and entrepreneurs is always qualitative because the stage at which we choose to invest is always a high uncertainty and low data world.